Please note that this is a description of a previous event. For more information on future events and other materials go here.

 - How do neuroscientists and computer scientists address issues of dual use in their own practice?

 - What are the implications of international differences (e.g. EU/US) in the military and defence involvement in research in computational neuroscience and robotics?

 - Which advances in computational neuroscience and robotics might lead to new advances in military technologies, and with what social and ethical implications?

 - What influence can the scientific research community, policy makers, and civil society have on the possible military applications of research and development in robotics and computational neuroscience?

-The aim of the seminar is to learn from each other, and to develop an initial dialogue on recognition and management of dual use issues.
+The aim of the seminar was to learn from each other, and to develop an initial dialogue on recognition and management of dual use issues.
 The outcome of the seminar will be written up in the form of a policy brief, with recommendations for the HBP on how to understand and manage the potential dual use of research in the Human Brain Project.

-Programme (please note this a draft programme)
+Programme (please note that this event has been held)

 Thursday March 10th, 2016

 13.00 – 13.30 Buffet Lunch at the EITN